murnanedaniel/InfluencerNet/examples/CHEP2023/README.md

 Follow the instructions on the [main README](../../README.md) to install the required packages.

+TrackML dataset files can be obtained in either of two ways:
+1. Download a preprocess set of 1000 TrackML train/val/test files from https://portal.nersc.gov/cfs/m3443/dtmurnane/Influencer/TrackML_feature_store/
+2. Download the raw TrackML dataset from https://competitions.codalab.org/competitions/20112, and process according to the [Acorn GNN tracking framework](https://gitlab.cern.ch/gnn4itkteam/acorn/-/tree/dev/examples/Example_3?ref_type=heads)

+You should then point all configuration files to this `feature_store` directory as your `input_dir`.

 ## Usage

 ### Physics Performance of the InfluencerLoss